enkidevs/curriculum/git/workflow/merges/merging-under-the-hood.md

 ---
 ## Content

-Using the `git merge`, you can combine different development streams (branches).
+Using the `git merge`,you can combine different development streams (branches).

 Even though the operation is mostly automated, **Git** has several ways of handling the merge internally: